Ella Fitzgerald: Verve years

 Fitzgerald was still performing at Granz's Jazz at the Philharmonic (JATP) concerts by 1955.
 She left Decca, and Granz, now her manager, created Verve Records around her.
-She later described the period as strategically crucial, saying: "I had gotten to the point where I was only singing be-bop.
+Fitzgerald later described the period as strategically crucial, saying: "I had gotten to the point where I was only singing be-bop.
 I thought be-bop was 'it', and that all I had to do was go some place and sing bop.
 But it finally got to the point where I had no place to sing.
 I realized then that there was more to music than bop.
 Norman ... felt that I should do other things, so he produced Ella Fitzgerald Sings the Cole Porter Song Book with me.
 It was a turning point in my life."

-On March 15, 1955, Ella Fitzgerald opened her initial engagement at the Mocambo nightclub in Hollywood, after Marilyn Monroe lobbied the owner for the booking.
+On March 15, 1955, Fitzgerald opened her initial engagement at the Mocambo nightclub in Hollywood, after Marilyn Monroe lobbied the owner for the booking.
 The booking was instrumental in Fitzgerald's career.
 Bonnie Greer dramatized the incident as the musical drama, Marilyn and Ella, in 2008.
 It had previously been widely reported that Fitzgerald was the first black performer to play the Mocambo, following Monroe's intervention, but this is not true.
 African-American singers Herb Jeffries, Eartha Kitt, and Joyce Bryant all played the Mocambo in 1952 and 1953, according to stories published at the time in Jet magazine and Billboard.

 Ella Fitzgerald Sings the Cole Porter Song Book, released in 1956, was the first of eight "Song Book" sets Fitzgerald would record for Verve at irregular intervals from 1956 to 1964.
 The composers and lyricists spotlighted on each set, taken together, represent the greatest part of the cultural canon known as the Great American Songbook.
 Her song selections ranged from standards to rarities and represented an attempt by Fitzgerald to cross over into a non-jazz audience.
-The sets are the most well-known items in her discography and by 1956 Fitzgerald's recordings were showcased nationally by Ben Selvin within the RCA Thesaurus transcription library.
+The sets are the best-known items in her discography, and by 1956, Fitzgerald's recordings were showcased nationally by Ben Selvin within the RCA Thesaurus transcription library.